squidcloudio/squid-samples/todo/angular/README.md

 ### Frontend

-1.Please navigate to the todo-angular directory and proceed with installing the npm dependencies:
+1.Please navigate to the angular directory and proceed with installing the npm dependencies:

 ```
 npm install